blankBuffer/BitLogic/README.md

 *write your questions in plain english like wolfram alpha.(buggy as heck and fairly limited)

-*differenciate and integrate equations symbolically and numerically (partial fractions is being re written for the time being so it is disabled, also have not implimented trig and weirstrass substitutions)
+*differentiate and integrate equations symbolically and numerically have not implemented trig and weirstrass substitutions)

 *simplify distribute and factor (factoring of all integer roots of a polynomial can be found)